The Perfect 4-Day Rome Itinerary + Tips to visit Rome in 2022

 The baroque-style church is home to the renowned trio of Caravaggio paintings.
 The Calling of Saint Matthew (Vocazione di San Matteo), The Martyrdom of Saint Matthew (Martirio di San Matteo), and Saint Matthew and the Angel (San Matteo e D’Angelo).

-PRO-TIP: Admission into the church is free.
+⭐ INSIDER TIP: Admission into the church is free.
 If you are visiting the interior of the church, you will need to wear appropriate clothes and cover your legs and arms.
-I recommend always carrying a pashmina shawl with you.
+I recommend always carrying a Pashmina shawl with you.

 The Navona Square is only a min walk from San Luigi dei Francesi.
-This beautiful piazza houses many Baroque-style architectures.
+This beautiful piazza houses many Baroque-style architecture.

 The Church of Santa Maria Della Concezione Dei Cappuccini, or as it is also called the Bone Chapel, is a fascinating place to visit.
 The interior has a single nave with 5 chapels on each side, raised and closed by wooden gates, and embellished with paintings, and relics.